 As a trader, Sir William Martyn would have access to ships returning to port from

-all over the new world.
-It is reported that on one such occasion an Ape was imported and came to live as a pet at Athelhampton.
+all over the New World.
+It is reported that on one such occasion, an Ape was imported and came to live as a pet at Athelhampton.

 The Martyn's were a Catholic family living during Tudor times, whilst tolerated, these were dangerous times.
-One of the daughters attempted to marry outside of the Catholic church but was forbidden, she decided to hide in a secret room behind the panelling in the Great Chamber, unnoticed by her, the ape followed her in and when she later emerged the ape became stuck and starved to death.
+One of the daughters attempted to marry outside of the Catholic church but was forbidden, she decided to hide in a secret room behind the paneling in the Great Chamber, unnoticed by her, the ape followed her in, and when she later emerged the ape became stuck and starved to death.

-The Martyn Ape is reportedly seen in the Great Chamber sitting looking into your eyes, and at night scratching is heard behind the panelling...
+The Martyn Ape is reportedly seen in the Great Chamber sitting and looking into your eyes, and at night scratching is heard behind the panelling...

 The Grey Lady

 A ghostly lady is often seen, again often in the Great Chamber, who she is, is unknown, but we consider her to be a later ghost as she is seen in the passages and corridors of the house that were built after 1650.

 She is seen on occasion passing through walls on the upper floor, she does not interact with the viewer in any way and appears to be friendly.